scottdensmore/scottdensmore.github.io/_posts/2008-09-26-cocoa-to-web-service-sunstreaker-reservation.markdown

 }
 {% endhighlight %}

 Now run it and viola: success!
-WOOT!
+W00T!

 That seemed like a lot to get our little Echo Service running, yet we got there :).
 I have to say that I contribute most of what I learned here to a [post on connecting Web Objects to a Cocoa app](http://en.wikibooks.org/wiki/Programming:WebObjects/Web_Services/Web_Service_Provider).